pipieter/ThesisRankingProgrammingLanguages/README.md

 # RAPL

-The current RAPL utility tool is based on the one created by [Nicolas van Kempen et al](https://github.com/nicovank/Energy-Languages), and can be found here: https://github.com/pipieter/Thesis-RAPL.
+The current RAPL utility tool is based on the one created by [Nicolas van Kempen et al](https://github.com/nicovank/Energy-Languages), and [can be found here](https://github.com/pipieter/Thesis-RAPL).

+# Results

+The results will be generated in the `Results` folder by default.
+The results for the ASUS laptop and Lenovo with 10 iterations are provided in the `Results` folder.